bryceshirley/iris-gpubench/README.md

 # TO ADD:
 - Should we add carbon produced to the benchmark power calculation?
 	- In 2023 the average emissions of United Kingdom were 217 g CO2eq/kWh.
 From <https://www.nowtricity.com/country/united-kingdom/>
+ 	- National grid carbon loading (national grid give api's that give regional live metrics for carbon) to get carbon cost.
+  	- There is also an IRIS contact for this kind of thing

 The Command
 ===========